mednax-it/standard-app-secret-orb/README.md

 This project is intended to wrap [standard-app-secret-generation](https://github.com/mednax-it/standard-app-secret-generation) in a orb to simplify use.
 The orb is intended to only do a git checkout, terraform init, and terraform apply.

-Additional readme edits will come as we build functionality.
+Please see `src/examples/example.yml` for how to use the orb.

+You must be a Pediatrix team member for this to work since it relies on an image that is only available to Pediatrix team members.

 ---